Estate Planning · Probate Planning

 Revocable Living Trusts

 A revocable living trust is the most comprehensive tool for avoiding probate in Pennsylvania.
-The trust is a separate legal entity that holds assets during the creator’s lifetime and distributes them after death according to the trust’s terms, without any court involvement.
-Trust administration is private, but it still requires a successor trustee to follow fiduciary duties similar to those imposed on executors in probate.
+The trust holds assets during the creator’s lifetime and distributes them after death according to the trust’s terms, without court involvement.
+Trust administration is private, but the successor trustee must follow fiduciary duties similar to those imposed on executors.

 Not every family needs a trust.
 For many Pennsylvania families, a well-drafted will combined with proper beneficiary designations and joint ownership accomplishes the same goals at lower cost and with less ongoing maintenance.
 Trusts are most valuable when the estate involves multiple properties, complex investment holdings, minor children, beneficiaries with special needs, or a strong desire for privacy.